 -Associates degree, Prefer in Early Childhood Education or Elementary Education.
 (Bachelors degree prefered).

 -Experience teaching children ages birth to 6 years in developmentally appropriate classrooms.

--Experience in a university laboratory school, supervising university practicum students.
+-Prefer experience in a university laboratory school, supervising university practicum students.

--Some experience with special needs children in learning center classrooms desired.
+-Experience with special needs children in learning center classrooms desired.

 -Experience with or extensive knowledge of the Reggio Emilia philosophy desired.

--Extensive documentation skills.
+-Experience in documentation skills.